 Neither the Securities and Exchange Commission nor any state securities regulator has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.

-The underwriters expect to deliver the shares of Class A common stock to purchasers on of all cohorts have contribution profits in excess of CAC within the initial month of purchase
+The underwriters expect to deliver the shares of Class A common stock to purchasers on November 5, 2021.